 While there are a number of measures that can be taken to prevent mold and keep moisture levels low, nothing can ensure it won’t grow.
 If you notice any sign of mold, don’t hesitate to have it removed right away to prevent it from spreading.

 When mold grows, it disperses spores into the breathing air, triggering breathing issues and allergies, including headaches, coughing, sneezing, itchy eyes and throat, coughing and more.
-If not treated promptly by a mold remediation team, long-term effects can include respiratory infections.
+If not treated promptly by a mold remediation team, long-term effects can include respiratory infections and other complications.

 Structural issues can also result from mold growth consuming the cellulose within the porous materials.
 Over time, the building materials will become warped, rotted, and stained, eventually needing to be replaced.

-This is why mold must be removed as soon as it is found; however, many products are not able to remove it at the source.
-In fact, these products may only aggravate the mold and worsen the problem.
-Only professional products will be enough to remove it and prevent it from returning.
+All of the above reasons and more are why mold must be removed as soon as it is found.
+However, many at-home products are not able to remove it at the source, and may actually aggravate the mold and worsen the problem.
+Only professional products will be enough to fully remove mold and prevent it from returning.

 Professional Mold Remediation

-If you live in or near the city of Fort Wayne, IN, ServiceMaster Restoration by Contractors is available to provide professional mold removal services.
-Our technicians are licensed, bonded, and insured to remove it at the source and prevent it from returning.
+If you live in or near the city of Fort Wayne, IN, ServiceMaster Restoration by Contractors is available to provide professional the mold removal services you need to keep your home safe.
+Our technicians are licensed, bonded, and insured to remove mold at the source and prevent it from returning.

 For more information about our mold removal services, give us a call at 260-420-1502 or fill out a contact form.
 We’ll be happy to help!